 Treatment Options for Fear of Darkness

 Treating a phobia can be challenging, but it’s absolutely possible to overcome your fear.
 Many people find that some combination of therapy, anxiety medication, and self-help strategies can help reestablish a sense of control.
-Keep in mind that treatment isn’t a one-size-fits-all strategy, but you can start the process by looking for an experienced provider through an online directory.
+Keep in mind that treatment isn’t a one-size-fits-all strategy, but you can start the process by looking for an experienced provider through an online therapist directory.

 Cognitive-Behavioral Therapy